This website uses cookies

 2. Monitor Website Traffic

-With the continuous growth of your business, traffic surges can become very frequent (with little to no warning).
+With your business’ continuous growth, traffic surges can become very frequent (with little to no warning).

-Let me illustrate this with an example: if you post a special offer on the website of your coffee shop, the number of visitors to the site can go up significantly.
-As a result, the server starts to receive more and more requests that demand an immediate response.
+Let’s say you’ve a coffee shop website, and you post a special offer; the number of site visitors can go up significantly.
+As a result, the server starts receiving more requests that demand an immediate response.
 As resource consumption hits the limit, the server response time increases.
 Eventually, as all the resources get consumed, the site will go down, and your brand will see a decline in sales and reputation.

-I wouldn’t recommend you stop offering free coffee.
-You can improve slow server response time by choosing a web host optimized for performance and capable of handling traffic surges.
+For such an instance, you must improve slow server response time by choosing a web host optimized for performance and capable of handling traffic surges.

-The experts recommend choosing a hosting solution with server and application monitoring features.
-So, you can check the server resources and take immediate action if required.
-You can analyze and track the traffic stats, slow pages, DB queries that take too long to execute, disk space, and more with the Application-level monitoring feature.
+Experts recommend choosing a hosting solution with server and application monitoring features.
+So you can check the server resources and take immediate action if required.

 3. Upgrade Hosting Resources

 If you are unsure about the process, contact your hosting provider’s support first and explain your situation.
-They might be able to present a solution that works in your case.
-You may even get to try the service before actually investing in it.
+They might present a solution that works in your case.
+Also, try out the service first before actually investing in it.

-Choose the PHP hosting provider which constantly upgrades its infrastructure and uses the latest hardware and updated software such as PHP 7.3 and HTTP/2 servers.
+Choosing a PHP hosting provider that constantly upgrades its infrastructure and uses the latest hardware and updated software, such as PHP 8.2 and HTTP/2 servers is strongly recommended.

-Debian 10 is available on all the Cloudways servers launched after January 12th, 2022.
-Cloudways web stack is based in Ngnix.
-It helps to serve more audiences rapidly while lowering the load on your server.
-Also, Cloudways offer a MariaDB database because MariaDB is an advanced version and a compatible drop-in replacement for the equivalent MySQL version.
+We, at Cloudways, offer a web stack based on Ngnix that serves more audiences rapidly while lowering the load on your server.
+Also, Cloudways offers a MariaDB database as it is an advanced version and a compatible drop-in replacement for the equivalent MySQL version.

 On a related note, it is not always the wisest decision to go with the largest server out there.
 Managing the resources efficiently and applying all the best development and server management practices also help you improve your server response time.